PaloAltoNetworks/Splunk-Docs/troubleshoot.md

 **All dashboards have no data**

 Perform a search for `eventtype=pan` with 'All time' as the timeframe.
 If logs show up, then verify the timestamp of the logs is correct.
 If it is wrong, check that the clock and timezone on the Firewall/Panorama matches the Splunk server, or use NTP on both.
-See Troubleshooting Step 2 below for more detail.
+See [Time and Timezone Problems](/troubleshoot.md#time-and-timezone-problems "Time and Timezone Problems") below for more detail.

 **Only 'Overview' or 'Real-time Event Feed' dashboard has data**